-AEC professionals can get the best of both worlds with a BOXX VR workstation like the APEXX S3.
-Professionally overclocked to 5.1 GHz, APEXX S3 can support up to three GPUs and 64GB of memory.
+Get the best of both worlds with a BOXX VR workstation like the APEXX S3.
+Professionally overclocked to 5.1GHz, APEXX S3 can support up to two GPUs and 128GB of memory.

 One obvious use of VR in architecture, engineering, and construction is the process of stakeholder collaboration.
 When everyone has the same experience using VR, professionals can more easily communicate designs and coordinate their analysis.
 This also requires you to be on- the-go and in need of a mobile solution capable of handling the demands of VR.
 GoBOXX MXL VR, equipped with NVIDIA GeForce graphics*, is an ideal solution for this task, while the ultra-light GoBOXX SLM VR couples computing power with an NVIDIA Quadro® P4200 GPU.

 GeForce drivers are not certified for CAD.
 MXL VR is intended for delivering mobile virtual reality experiences.